John F. Leeming: The Lancashire Aero Club

-John and nine friends formed the Lancashire Aero Club in his greenhouse, the first aero club in Britain with John as first chairman and later president.
+Leeming and nine friends formed the Lancashire Aero Club in his greenhouse, the first aero club in Britain with Leeming as first chairman and later president.
 In that same year 1924, the glider was completed and taken to Alexandra Park Aerodrome Manchester where it was tow-launched into the air behind a high-powered car, frequently being damaged and repaired during its exploits.
 When Alexandra Park Aerodrome closed in August 1924, the club was invited to move to Avro's Woodford airfield.
 The club is the largest and oldest surviving aero club in Britain.
 Manchester Corporation opened a new airport at Barton in 1930.
 In July the same year Miss Winifred Brown of the Lancashire Aero Club won the prestigious King's Cup Air Race in Hanworth, West of London, despite tough opposition from numerous famous pilots, flying the very latest aircraft, in front of a 30,000 crowd.
 World War II stopped club activities, and in September 1939, the club's aircraft were stored in Avro's hangars at Woodford.
 The club restarted at Barton in 1946.

 Landing on a mountain

-John had become famous for landing on the Chester Road near The Swan Inn in the 1920s to refuel at a petrol station and for a planned landing on the second highest mountain in England.
+Leeming had become famous for landing on the Chester Road near The Swan Inn in the 1920s to refuel at a petrol station and for a planned landing on the second highest mountain in England.
 In 1926 John Leeming, chairman of Lancashire aero club and Bert Hinkler (1892–1933), the Australian chief test pilot of A.V.Roe Avro Manchester, two daring airmen decided to lift the nation's spirits by being the first aircraft to land on a mountain in Great Britain.
 They chose to land on Helvellyn in the English Lake District, which is 3,117 feet above sea level.
 They set off in his Avro Avian 585 two-seater biplane on 22 December.
 They managed to land on the stony plateau which tops the fell, witnessed by a fell walker who was visiting the area.
 An academic, E.R.
 Dodds (1893–1979), Professor of Greek at the University of Birmingham, recorded the event, signing an old bill (receipt) to that effect, before they took off again.
 It was quite some feat.
 The plane had only a 30 yard run-up to the rim overlooking Red Tarn (a lake), as they flew back to Woodford, some 90 miles away south of Manchester.
 Today the event is marked by a slate which reads: "The first aeroplane to land on a mountain in Great Britain did so on this spot.
 On December 22nd 1926 John Leeming and Bert Hinkler in an AVRO 585 Gosport landed here and after a short stay flew back to Woodford".